Matrix Approximation

 Convexity Definition

-Our scalar problem is non-convex (exception: ), as there is a saddle point at the origin.
+Our scalar problem is non-convex (exception:

 Gradients